-In response to the changing needs of many Vermonters, Continuing Education maintains several satellite programs and three regional offices located in Berlin, Brattleboro, and Colchester.
-In addition, courses are offered each semester over Vermont Interactive Television to Bennington, Brattleboro, Newport, Randolph Center, Rutland, South Burlington, Springfield, St. Johnsbury, Waterbury.
+In response to the changing needs of many Vermonters, Continuing Education maintains several satellite programs and three regional offices located in Central Vermont, Brattleboro, and Colchester.
+In addition, courses are offered each semester in more than 60 communities around the state.
+Additional communities are reached through Vermont Interactive Television and other distance education initiatives.